heesoo-jang/starter-hugo-academic/content/authors/admin/_index.md

 ---

 I'm an [Assistant Professor of Media Law and Ethics](https://www.umass.edu/journalism/news/journalism-announces-hiring-heesoo-jang) in [the department of Journalism, University of Massachusetts Amherst](https://www.umass.edu/journalism/).
 I'm affiliated with the [Global Technology for Social Justice Lab (GloTech)](https://glotechlab.net/) and the [Center for Information, Technology, and Public Life (CITAP)](https://citap.unc.edu/).
+I co-organize the junior tech scholar group with the [Public Technology Leadership Collaborative (PTLC)](https://datasociety.net/public-technology-leadership-collaborative/).

 **I'm interested in the Ethics, Governance, and Policy of AI and digital platforms and what journalists, public relations professionals, and policymakers can do better to address these issues.**